PlainsightAI/legacy-docs/rules.md

 #### "or"

 Description:
-	This is a boolean operator that allows you to combine other predicates with "OR" semantics, e.g.:
+	This is a boolean operator that allows you to combine other predicates with "OR" semantics.
+In this example, the condition tests whether the device is in one landmark or the other.

-Fields:
+Example:
 ```json

 	"logicalCondition": {